mathew-j-davis/shuttle/readme.md

 ## Overview

-WARNING THIS SOFTWARE IS EXPERIMENTAL FOR MY PERSONAL USE, INFORMATION AND CODE HERE ARE MY PERSONAL NOTES THEY ARE NOT ADVICE OR RECOMMENDATIONS
+WARNING THIS SOFTWARE IS EXPERIMENTAL
 THIS IS UNTESTED, NO GUARANTEES OR WARRANTEES
 YOU ARE RESPONSIBLE FOR YOUR OWN ACTIONS

 Shuttle is a secure file transfer and scanning utility designed to safely move files between directories while performing malware scanning.
+It is intended to be deployed on a hardened, locked-down machine that functions as a security intermediary between untrusted systems and protected networks.

+### Primary Use Case
+Shuttle addresses the critical security challenge of transferring data files from equipment running old, unpatched operating systems (such as industrial control systems, legacy medical devices, or aging infrastructure) to secure networks without risking the integrity of the protected environment.
+By providing a controlled, monitored, and scanned transfer point, Shuttle helps organizations maintain security while dealing with the reality of legacy systems that cannot be updated.

-It features:
+ It features.

 - On-demand malware scanning using Microsoft Defender and ClamAV
-- Disk space monitoring and throttling to prevent filling up disks
+- Disk space monitoring and throttling to prevent filling drives
-- Secure handling of suspect files (quarantine and encrypted archiving)
+- Secure encryption and handling of suspect files
 - Configurable notification system for errors and status updates
-- Proper file integrity verification during transfers
+- File integrity verification during transfers
-- Comprehensive file tracking and metrics reporting
-- Parallel processing for improved performance (experimental - not ready for use)
+- Parallel processing for improved performance

 **Note:** This project is under active development.
-When using with Microsoft Defender, it's recommended to limit to a single processing thread.
+When using with Microsoft Defender, you may experience stability issues if scanning with multiple threads.

+## System Requirements

+- **Operating System**: Linux-based (Ubuntu, Debian, RHEL, Fedora, etc.)
+- **Python**: Version 3.6 or higher (can be installed via provided scripts)
+- **Malware Scanner** (at least one):
+  - ClamAV
+  - Microsoft Defender for Linux
+- **Encryption**: GPG/GnuPG for suspect file encryption
+- **Disk Space**: Sufficient space for:
+  - Quarantine directory (temporary file storage)
+  - Hazard archive (encrypted suspect files)
+  - Log files and tracking database
+- **Network**: SMTP access for email notifications (optional)
+- **Permissions**: Ability to install system packages and create service accounts

+**Important**: The installation and configuration scripts can install Python, ClamAV, and other required system tools automatically based on your selections.

+**Disclaimer**: This software is provided as-is without any warranties.
+Users are responsible for evaluating the suitability of this software for their specific security requirements and compliance obligations.
+Always test thoroughly in a non-production environment before deployment.

 ## Core Components

-The project is organized into several key components:
+The project is organized into:

+- Three modules:

-1. **Main Shuttle Application** (`shuttle_app`) - The primary file transfer and scanning utility
+1. **Main Shuttle Application** (`shuttle_app`) - The primary file transfer and scanning orchestration system.
 2. **Defender Test App** (`shuttle_defender_test_app`) - A standalone utility to test Microsoft Defender integration
 3. **Common Library** (`shuttle_common`) - Shared utilities used by both applications

+- Extensive installation and environment configuration utilities.
+- Extensive configurable automated tests

 ## Key Features

 ### Secure File Transfer
-Files are safely moved between source and destination directories with proper integrity checks.
+Files are safely moved between source and destination directories with integrity checks.
 The process ensures files are stable (not being written to) before processing, and verifies integrity using file hashes.

 ### Malware Scanning
 Files are scanned using configurable scanners: